dojonode/taiko-node-dashboard-docker/README.md

 # simple-taiko-node + dashboard

-Spin up the taiko node including the dashboard to monitor the node with these steps:
+Quickly get started and spin up the taiko node + dashboard to monitor the node with these steps:

 1. `git clone https://github.com/wolfderechter/taiko-node-dashboard-docker`
 2. `cp .env.sample .env` and fill out `L1_ENDPOINT_HTTP` and `L1_ENDPOINT_WS`